Skip to main content

 Neighborhood Naturalists explores these questions (and many more) and introduces participants to natural history with an emphasis on local geology, native plants, and common wildlife.
 Offered each season, this free-of-cost program features expert guest speakers and weekly “homework” activities that include neighborhood walks, stargazing, and nature journaling.
 Park interpreters facilitate the sessions and cultivate a community of homegrown naturalists.

 Participants receive a certificate for completing the course, and a custom pin for completing a service project that benefits their family, neighborhood, local plants, or wildlife.
-Parks staff feel inspired and grateful for the passion and curiosity that participants have contributed to each course.

 Past student projects